API Testing,

 How is Napper different from Postman?

 Postman is a GUI-first tool that requires an account, stores collections as JSON, and locks advanced features behind a paywall.
 Napper is CLI-first, stores everything as plain text files in your repository, requires no account, and is completely free.
-Napper also provides F# scripting instead of sandboxed JavaScript, and integrates directly into VS Code with native Test Explorer support.
+Napper also gives you real scripting in JavaScript, Python, F#, or C# — run by real runtimes, not a sandbox — and integrates directly into VS Code, Zed, and any editor via a portable language server with native Test Explorer support.

 How is Napper different from Bruno?

 Bruno is an excellent open-source alternative to Postman, but it is GUI-first with a standalone desktop application.
-Napper puts the CLI first and lives inside VS Code.
-For scripting, Bruno offers sandboxed JavaScript while Napper gives you full F# Interactive with access to the entire .NET ecosystem.
+Napper puts the CLI first and lives inside your editor — VS Code, Zed, or any editor via its language server.
+For scripting, Bruno offers sandboxed JavaScript while Napper lets you script in JavaScript, Python, F#, or C# with your real runtime and full ecosystem access — no sandbox.
 Both store requests as plain text files.

 Does Napper work with CI/CD pipelines?

 Yes.
 Napper is designed for CI/CD from the ground up.
 The CLI binary is self-contained with no runtime dependencies.
-It outputs JUnit XML, TAP, JSON, and NDJSON formats.
+It outputs JUnit XML, JSON, and NDJSON formats (cli-output).
 It integrates with GitHub Actions, GitLab CI, Jenkins, Azure DevOps, and any platform that supports standard test output formats.
-Exit code 0 means all assertions passed, exit code 1 means a test failed.
+Exit code 0 means all assertions passed, exit code 1 means a test failed (cli-exit-codes).

 What file formats does Napper use?